SolarCS/feathers-hook-breaker/README.md

 LEFT TO DO:
 - Find a way to test the error-catching function of the breaker.
 I know it works, because it works in the Gateway.
 But without simulating HTTP responses, I can't seem to get the breaker to interpret the error correctly.
 (Ugh.
 Either there's a legit way to do this, or, as the Black Crowes would say, "Am I just plain lazy?")
 - Confirm that you need to call `super._theMethod(args)` in the service.class.js file.
 Currently that's just an educated assumption.
 - On the same note, the setup/usage may be different if using various DB adapters (such as feathers-sequelize).
 Need to figure that out as well.
+Initial research suggests that if using an adapter, you'l still need to include the `_method` definitions in the class, but `class XXX extends Service` should cover the inheritance chain.

 ## Feathers-Hook-Breaker